Marathwada Mitra Mandal College of Commerce: Academics

-It offers B.Com, M.Com, [MAJMC] Masters in Journalism and Mass Communication PG Post Graduate Diploma in Banking and Finance and Post Graduate Diploma in Foreign Trade along with BBA and BBM-IB programmes.
+It offers B.Com, M.Com, Master of Arts Masters in Journalism & Mass Communication, Post Graduate Course in Banking and Finance and Post Graduate Diploma in Foreign Trade along with BBA and BBM-IB programs.
 The college also offers BSc Computer Science and BCA courses.
 The college was one of the first in the city to offer the BBA program.

 Campus

-Apart from the Commerce college, the campus houses the Institute of Management, Education, Research and Training offering the MBA and MPM programmes.
+Apart from the Commerce college, the campus houses the Institute of Management, Education, Research and Training offering the MBA and MPM programs.
 It is also home to the Shankarrao Chavan Law College.